Asymptotic error distributions of the Euler method for continuous-time nonlinear filtering: The Euler method for nonlinear filtering

 As an important application of Theorem \ref{thm:limittheorem}, we can show the following limit theorem for the unnormalized error under $\tilde{P}$ and the normalized error under the original measure $P$.
 If the conditional variance of the limit is not zero, the results imply that the order of strong convergence of these errors is at most $1/2$.
-Combining this and Proposition \ref{prop:orderestimates} described later, we can say that the order $1/2$ is optimal, except some specific cases.
-For example, under the assumptions in \cite{P84}, \cite{Ta86}, \cite{MT09}, the conditional variance of the stable limit (given below) is zero, and it is shown that the strong rate convergence is $1$.
+Combining this and Proposition \ref{prop:orderestimates} described later, we can say that the order $1/2$ is optimal, except some specific cases (see e.g.~\cite{P84}, \cite{Ta86}, \cite{MT09}).